Golf Handicap – A Complete Guide

 A step-by-step detailed guide to finding out about golf handicap.
 Find out what is USGA handicap index and what features affect the golf handicap calculation.

 If you are new to golf or desire to play more competitively, understanding your golf handicap is key.
-Knowing the handicap is a must for any golfer who wants to improve.
 It provides a baseline for measuring your progress and helps you set attainable goals.

-If you’re not sure what your handicap is, you need to read this article.
-This article will answer all the related questions so that you can make the most out of your handicap the next time you hit the shots over the golf courses.
+Here, we explore all about golf handicap so that you can make the most out of your handicap the next time you hit the shots over the golf courses.

 What is a golf handicap?